damianhakert/damianhakert.github.io/source/_posts/2015-01-22-gitlab-7-7-and-ci-5-4-released.markdown

 [![screenshot](/images/ci_5_4/login.png)](/images/ci_5_4/login.png)

-## Everyone their own Runner
+## Runners for everyone!

 Want to add a Runner that runs your tests and scripts to a project?
 Now you don't need to be an admin to do this anymore.
 Just install the GitLab Runner package on any machine and use the project token to register the Runner in your instance.

-If only we'd be offering some credits to give this a try..(hint: Keep reading!)
+If only we'd be offering some credits to give this a try...(hint: Keep reading!)

 ## Labels for Runners and jobs